Gathok/PixCount/README.md

-PixCount is a Android-Nativ Kotlin mobile app for creating customizable year-overviews.
+PixCount is an Android-native Kotlin mobile app for creating customizable year-overviews.
-Define color-coded categories for any list, then assign one category per day to make a simle year-overview for your habits and activities.
+Define color-coded categories for any list, then assign one category per day to make a simple year-overview of your habits and activities.

-Mutliplatform version with a bit less features: [PixLists](https://github.com/Gathok/PixLists)
+Multiplatform version with slightly fewer features: [PixLists](https://github.com/Gathok/PixLists)